testdouble/react-decoupler/README.md

 all wrapped in an ergonomic API with a bunch of helpful react-specific hooks and components to make accessing it easier.

 Why would you use this?
-Maybe because you are too busy to write the few hundred lines of glue code and tests to provide the same, simple API.
+Because you are busy, and this saves you the effort of writing the few hundred lines of code, glue, and tests to provide the same behavior and helpful API.

 ### Examples